Buying Diamonds in Hong Kong

 Cons for buying in the retail shop:

-Staff mostly are not trained gemologists.
-As such they are usually not able to adequately explain to customers the pros of cons of two similar diamonds, for example.
+Staff are generally not trained gemologists.
+As such, they are usually not able to adequately explain to customers the pros of cons of two similar diamonds, for example.
 Even two diamonds with the same color and clarity grade (on the certificate) often have important differences that make one a better choice than the other.

-Specialists like us have years of experience in manufacturing and trading in diamonds and other gemstones.
-They can guide you through the buying process and find the best diamond for you based on your individual needs.
+Specialists like Caram have years of experience in manufacturing and trading in diamonds and other gemstones.
+We can guide you through the buying process and find the best diamond for you based on your individual needs.

-There are online options for buying diamonds and diamond jewellery, such as Blue Nile of James Allan, among others.
+There are online options for buying diamonds and diamond jewellery, such as Blue Nile or James Allen, among others.